-From 1979 onwards a potent emetic, the phosphodiesterase inhibitor PP796, was gradually introduced in all paraquat formulations made by the major manufacturer (Denduyts-Whitehead et al., 1985).
-It has been shown that following ingestion of emeticised formulations vomiting occurs earlier, is more profuse and prolonged than following ingestion of non-emeticised product (Meredith and Vale, 1987).
-However, a comparison of data from patients who had ingested paraquat concentrate with or without added emetic failed to show an overall benefit of the emetic on survival rate (Bismuth et al., 1982, Bramley and Hart, 1983, Onyon and Volans, 1987).
+From 1979 onward a potent emetic, the phosphodiesterase inhibitor PP796, was gradually introduced in all paraquat formulations made by the major manufacturer (Denduyts-Whitehead et al., 1985).
+It has been shown that following ingestion of emeticized formulations vomiting occurs earlier and is more profuse and prolonged than following ingestion of nonemeticized product (Meredith and Vale, 1987).
+However, a comparison of data from patients who had ingested paraquat concentrate with or without added emetic failed to show an overall benefit of the emetic on survival rate (Bismuth et al., 1982; Bramley and Hart, 1983; Onyon and Volans, 1987).
 Nevertheless, the emetic has been retained with the rationale that in particular accidental paraquat ingestions usually involve small quantities of the product, where early gastric emptying could have an effect on the outcome.

 It can be concluded that there is no clear evidence that gastric emptying and the use of adsorbents have improved the survival of patients with paraquat poisoning.
-The main reasons for this are the high dose of paraquat ingested by the majority of patients with deliberate ingestion, and the frequent delay in hospital admission.
+The main reasons for this are the high dose of paraquat ingested by the majority of patients with deliberate ingestion and the frequent delay in hospital admission.
 Most authors concede that, on theoretical grounds, therapy designed to prevent absorption of paraquat should be able to help those patients who have a realistic chance of survival.
-However, clear evidence for this from clinical studies has so far not been obtained,
+However, clear evidence for this from clinical studies has so far not been obtained.

-3.12.2 Elimination of paraquat from the body
+70.3.12.2 Elimination of Paraquat from the Body

 Since the kidney is the primary excretory organ for absorbed paraquat, enhancement of urinary elimination was one of the first therapeutic options considered.
-Kerr et al., (1968) published the first case report where forced diuresis had been used to treat paraquat poisoning.
-The exact fluid volume was not given, but their patient's urine excretion was more than 11 litres over 24 hours.
+Kerr et al. (1968) published the first case report where forced diuresis had been used to treat paraquat poisoning.
+The exact fluid volume was not given, but their patient's urine excretion was more than 11 liters over 24 h.
 The total urine excretion of paraquat was 46 mg and the patient survived.
-Another patient was treated with a total of 27 litres of fluid over 48 hours (Fennelly et al., 1971).
-During the course of the forced diuresis he developed seizures, a metabolic alkalosis and electrolyte disturbances, but the therapy was successfully completed.
+Another patient was treated with a total of 27 liters of fluid over 48 h (Fennelly et al., 1971).
+During the course of the forced diuresis he developed seizures, a metabolic alkalosis, and electrolyte disturbances, but the therapy was successfully completed.
 He developed transient mild hepatic and renal failure, but the only sign of pulmonary involvement was a slight temporary reduction in transfer factor.
 The authors suggested that this was a case of severe poisoning but were unable to attribute his survival to the forced diuresis therapy because the patient had also received immunosuppressive therapy with azathioprin and prednisolone.
-Bismuth et al., (1982) suggested that forced diuresis per se does not enhance the urinary elimination of paraquat.
-Nevertheless, they believed the therapy might be of value in the prevention of paraquat.
-However, of the 18 patients with developing renal failure who were treated with frusemide, only one survived despite the fact that diuresis was maintained in nine patients.
+Bismuth et al. (1982) suggested that forced diuresis per se does not enhance the urinary elimination of paraquat.
+Nevertheless, they believed the therapy might be of value in the prevention of paraguat-induced renal damage because of a reduction in the tubular concentration of paraquat.
+However, of the 18 patients with developing renal failure who were treated with frusemide, only 1 survived despite the fact that diuresis was maintained in nine patients.